Stein's method for functions of multivariate normal random variables: Bounds for the distributional distance between and

-\begin{remark}We could also have used Theorem \ref{multieveng} to obtain a $O(n^{-1})$ bound.
-However, we would require that $h\in C_b^4(\mathbb{R}_+)$ and the dependence on $d$ would be worse: the resulting bound would be $O(d^3n^{-1})$.
+where $\chi_{(1)}^2h$ denotes the expectation of $h(U)$ for $U\sim\chi_{(1)}^2$.
+It is interesting to compare this bound with the previous example; the simple act of taking the square of the random variable means that we can obtain a $O(n^{-1})$ bound even without the first three moments matching those of the standard normal distribution.

-A bound for the quantity $\mathbb{E}h(S_d)-\chi_{(d)}^2$ has also been obtained by \cite{gaunt chi square}, through a different approach involving the chi-square Stein equation.
-They also required that $\mathbb{E}X^{8}<\infty$; however, unlike ours, their bound does not grow with $d$, although they do require that $h\in C_b^3(\mathbb{R}_+)$. \end{remark}
+A bound for the quantity $|\mathbb{E}h(W^2)-\chi_{(1)}^2|$ has also been obtained by \cite{gaunt chi square}, through a different approach involving the chi-square Stein equation.
+They also required that $\mathbb{E}X^{8}<\infty$; however, their bound requires that $h\in C_b^3(\mathbb{R}_+)$.
+Finally, we note that we could obtain a $O(n^{-1})$ bound for the rate of convergence of $\sum_{k=1}^d W_k^2$ to the $\chi_{(d)}^2$ distribution using Theorem \ref{multieveng}.
+However, the dependence on $d$ would be bad; for large $d$ the order would be $d^3n^{-1}$.
+Instead, it is better to use the bounds (\ref{h5}) of (\ref{h6}) and the simple conditioning argument used to prove Theorem 3.3 of \cite{gaunt chi square} to obtain a $O(d n^{-1})$ bound.
+This rate is worse than the $n^{-1}$ rate of Theorem 3.3 of \cite{gaunt chi square}.